evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Ultra/_index.md

 The Fisker Ocean Ultra, with dimensions of 4774 mm in length, 1982 mm in width, and 1631 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Fisker Ocean Ultra is available in a total of 12 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the Fisker Ocean Ultra, allowing you to customize your vehicle to suit your style and driving preferences.
+The Fisker Ocean Ultra offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/50 tires on 20" rims
 - 255/45 tires on 22" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).